MarkKozel/CompOrgEText/docs/Assembly/Development/WhitespaceAndCommenting.md

 ## Comments

 Comments are included to help other developers understand the organization and important parts of the code.
-This will help simplify future updates
+This will help simplify future updates.

 ### [LC-3 Commenting Examples](../../../LC3/Development/WhitespaceAndCommenting/index.md#comments)

 ### Function Comments

 An overall description of the code helps developers understand the big-picture purpose of the program.
-Block and Inline comments will clarify particular sections
+Block and Inline comments will clarify particular sections.

 @[code js{1-4}](@/Assembly/Development/jsForLoop1.js)

 ### Block Comments

-Adding a comment to the beginning of a block can help other developers understand the purpose of group of code
+Adding a comment to the beginning of a block can help other developers understand the purpose of group of code.

 @[code js{6,10,18}](@/Assembly/Development/jsForLoop2.js)

 ### Inline Comments

-Adding a comment to the end of a single line of code helps make clear what the line does
+Adding a comment to the end of a single line of code helps make clear what the line does.

 @[code js{12,20}](@/Assembly/Development/jsForLoop3.js)